 Varieties like 'Timperley Early' will provide a crop of sweet red stems by March when grown in the garden.
 But it’s also possible to force rhubarb into premature growth by using a terracotta pot or upturned dustbin to create dark, warm conditions.
 This produces soft, champagne-pink stems up to six weeks earlier and they are delicious.

 The technique for harvesting rhubarb is to pull and then twist very gently from the lower stem - never cut rhubarb.
-Harvesting usually stops at the end of May and this allows the plants to recover.
+Harvesting usually stops at the end of May or early June and this allows the plants to recover.

 Don't pull any stems on newly-planted rhubarb until the second year of growth, once stems reach a foot or so.

 When and how to divide